 L. N. Byford, Bellmead, Texas.
 Oct.
 22.-The church at 1605 S. 4th.
 St., Waco, is getting along nicely.
 Bro.
-Lynwood Smith, Wesson, Miss... clos- to forget to mention that we were pleased to have ed a ten days meeting here Oct.
-10. While there with us in the meeting at Waco, Brethren J. E. were no additions, yet the preaching was fine, and we can heartily commend him to the brotherhood, as young Timothy, "and that from a child, he hath known the holy Scriptures."
-We are taking our vacation in the Missouri Ozarks, attending the be glad to do what I can.

-ance and interest were very good.
+Lynwood Smith, Wesson, Miss.. closed a ten days meeting here.
 Oct.
+10. While there were no additions, yet the preaching was fine, and we can heartily commend him to the brotherhood, as young Timothy. "and that from a child, he hath known the holy Scriptures."
+We are taking our vacation in the Missouri Ozarks, attending the

-10. I was King, who has improved considerably since we heard him last.
+Lees Summit meeting, being conducted by Chester King, who has improved considerably since we heard him last.

 Chester King, Rte.
 1, Phillipsburg, Missouri, October 22.-The meeting at Fresno, Calif., resulted in one baptism, and I believe, there is more unity among the faithful in that city.
 Sept.
 19. I preached at San Diego, morning service, and that night at Oceanside, baptizing three.
 Sept.
 26, I began a meeting at Waterford, continuing over two Lord's days, resulting in four baptized and two restored.
-I am now in a meeting at my old home church.
-Lees Summit, near Lebanon, Missouri.
-Crowds and interest are good, considering the obstacles, war, etc.
+I am now in a meeting at my old home church, Lees Summit, near Lebanon, Missouri.
+Crowds and interest are good, considcring the obstacles, war, etc.

 Clarence Snodgrass, Tuscola, Texas, Sept.
-28. -I have recently preached at Cedar Gap, baptizing two.
-The fifth Sunday in August, I was at Robert Lee, for my first time, and we baptized four: two boys and two girls.
+28. -I have recently preached at Cedar Gap, haptizing two.
+The fifth Sunday in August; I was at Robert Lee, for my first time, and we baptized four; two boys and two girls.
 The boys are taking an active part in the public work.
 I was with them again the fourth Sunday in September with wonderful services.
 There was a discussion between the cups brethren and the S. S. brethren.
 They were represented by L. W. Hayhurst (cups) and a Bro.
 Stropsher (S. S.), and it was done in a nice spirit.
 We hope to hear more of it.
 I recently preached at Stamford, and they are to begin a meeting Oct.
 1. The work in Abilene is progressing nicely.
 Bro.
 T. F. Stewart baptized three there recently.
 I am to begin a meeting at Sulphur Oct.
+15.

 Homer A. Gay, Lebanon, Mo., Oct.
-17.-I had the pleasure of attending a part of Bro.
+17 .- I had the pleasure of attending a part of Bro.
 Fred Kirbo's meeting in Lebanon, which closes tonight.
 Bro.
 Chester King began our meeting at Lees Summit this morning with a fine crowd and a good sermon.
 Bro.
 Chester is one of our home boys, having been born and reared here.
 I am expecting a good meeting.
 I plan to go to Miss. for some preaching the first of November, and will likely visit some points in La. on my way back home.
 I am to hold a meeting at Eola, Texas, the first two Lord's days of December, and will likely visit other congregations while in that state.
 There seems to be quite a bit of interest in the proposed book of sermons and in the song book.
 We hope to have the song book ready pretty soon.